 Case study briefs

-- From a paper converter in Agawam, Massachusetts: M-2 Lenox knives that were lasting 70 production hours are now lasting 240 production hours after cryogenic processing.
+- From a paper converter in Agawam, Massachusetts: M-2 Lenox knives were lasting 70 production hours before treatment; 240 production hours after cryo-treating.

-- From a paper mill in Glens Falls, New York: a ductile iron pumper impeller that was lasting 6-7 months without processing lasts 14 months with processing.
+- From a paper mill in Glens Falls, New York: a ductile iron pumper impeller was lasting 6-7 months without processing; 14 months with processing.

-- From a metal fabricator in Holyoke, Massachusetts: M-2 tool steel punch dies that needed resharpening after 12,000 hits are, with processing, still like new after 24,000 hits.
+- From a metal fabricator in Holyoke, Massachusetts: M-2 tool steel punch dies that needed resharpening after 12,000 hits were like new after 24,000 hits, with processing.